 The greatest threats from strong winds (caused by tornado or severe thunderstorm) are roof failure, breaking glass, and flying debris.
 Without a specially designed shelter area, it is a matter of identifying those areas that are relatively safer than others.
-We recommend that shelter areas be identified with the help of an engineer or architect familiar with each building's design.
+Hospitals and care facilities are particularly diverse in design, and we recommend that shelter areas be identified with the help of an engineer or architect familiar with each building's design.
 You may wish to rank areas of your facility according to safety and the logistics of reaching each space.
 Begin filling the safest areas and continue down your list until you have found space for the entire population.